vitalk/mixins/README.md

 # mixins

 A python module that contains a useful mixins.
-It include user authentication mixin and user activation mixin.
+It includes user authentication mixin and user activation mixin.

 ## UserMixin